camwestwood/xapi/vocabulary.md

 <a name="coursearea"></a>
 ## 5.0 CourseArea properties
-CourseArea indicates an overall learning opportunity that the learning activity is a part of.
-The following are properties of the profile extension context.extensions.courseArea:
+CourseArea indicates the academic context in which the activity is situated (e.g. umbrella course, or parent area).
+The properties in courseArea must be a UDD Module Instance ID or a VLE Module ID or both.

 Example:
 ``` javascript